harrrshall/An-AI-Adventure/README.md

 # An-AI-Adventure
-speaker what you are doing using gpt4-vision
+speaks what you are doing using gpt4-vision